What is xG?

 - Comparing xG to actual goals scored can indicate a player's shooting ability or luck.
 A player who consistently scores more goals than their total xG probably has an above average shooting/finishing ability.

-- A team's xG differential (xG minus xG allowed) can indicate how a team should be performing.
-A negative goal differential but a positive xG differential might indicate a team has experienced poor luck or has below average finishing ability.
+- A team's xG difference (xG minus xG allowed) can indicate how a team should be performing.
+A negative goal difference but a positive xG difference might indicate a team has experienced poor luck or has below average finishing ability.

 - xG can be used to assess a team's abilities in various situations, such as open play, from a free kick, corner kick, etc. For example, a team that has allowed more goals from free kicks than their xGA from free kicks is probably below average at defending these set pieces.

 - A team's xGA (xG allowed) can indicate a team's ability to prevent scoring chances.
 A team that limits their opponent's shots and more importantly, limits their ability to take high probability shots will have a lower xGA.

 Each penalty kick is worth .76 xG since all penalty kicks share the same characteristics.
 Comparing a player's goals from penalty kicks to their penalty kick xG can indicate a player's penalty kicking ability.
 Likewise, we can do the same for goalkeepers in these situations.

 FBref's xG totals include penalty kicks unless otherwise noted.
 For xG excluding PK, we recommending using npxG (non-penalty expected goals).

 How we calculate xG totals for a single offensive possession

 In some cases, a player or team's xG totals do not equal the sum of their shots.
 For instance, a team may attempt multiple shots in a single possession, but it is likely that these shots are contingent upon the outcome of the previous shot(s).